tengrommel/example/sys/concurrency/readme.md

 The previous chapter discussed systems programming in Go, including the Go functions and techniques that allow you to communicate with your operating system.

+Go offers its own unique and innovative way of achieving concurrency, which comes in the form of goroutines and channels.

+*Everything in Go is executed using goroutine, which makes perfect sense since Go is concurrent programming language by design.
+Therefore, when a Go program starts its execution, its single goroutine calls the main() function, which starts the actual program execution*

+## The differences between processes, threads, and goroutines
+- A process is an execution environment that contains instructions, user data, and system data parts, as well as other types of resources that are obtained during runtime, whereas a program is a file that contains instructions and data that are used for initializing the instruction and user-data parts of a process.

+- A thread is a smaller and lighter entity than a process or a program.
+Threads are created by processes and have their own flow of control and stack.
+A quick and simplistic way to differentiate a thread from a process is to consider a process as the running binary file and a thread as a subset of process.

+- A goroutine is the minimum Go entity that can be executed concurrently.
+The use of the word "minimum" is very important here, as goroutines are not autonomous entities like UNIX processes - goroutines live in UNIX threads that live UNIX processes.
+The main advantage of goroutines is that they are extremely lightweight and running thousands or hundreds of thousands of them on a single machine is not a problem

+## The Go scheduler
+> The UNIX kernel scheduler is responsible for the execution of the threads of a program.
+On the other hand, the Go runtime has own scheduler, which is responsible for the execution of the goroutines using a technique known as m:n scheduling, where m goroutines are executed using n operating system threads using multiplexing The Go scheduler is the Go component responsible for the way and order in which the goroutines of a Go program get executed.
+This makes the Go scheduler a really important part of the Go programming language, as everything in a Go program is executed as a goroutine.

+## Concurrency versus parallelism

+## The concurrency models of Erlang and Rust

+## Creating goroutines

+## Creating channels

+## Reading or receiving data from a channel

+## Writing or sending data to a channel

+## Creating pipelines

+## Waiting for your goroutines to finish